From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Sensitivity Analysis

 \section{Sensitivity Analysis}

-The aforementioned results indicate that Temporary Wage Subsidies stand out as the sole effective programme, contrasting with the other programmes that exhibit no or even adverse effects.
-Two sensitivity analyses are performed to address potential concerns surrounding these findings.
+The aforementioned results indicate that Temporary Wage Subsidies stand out as the sole effective programme, contrasting with the other programmes that exhibit no or even adverse average effects.
+Several sensitivity analyses are performed to address potential concerns surrounding these findings.
 Firstly, further evidence is provided that the identification strategy is credible and the results are unlikely to be plagued by selection bias.
 Secondly, it is demonstrated that the results are robust with respect to different definitions of the control group.
 More specifically, it is demonstrated that the construction of the control group successfully eliminates individuals who are likely to find a job before being treated, hence, mitigating downward biases in the results.
+Finally, it is shown that the results of the simulated allocations are not sensitive to the use of additional policy variables.